Last updated on October 18th, 2019 at 09:31 am

 A National Trust heritage site, the Giant’s Causeway in Belfast has made our list despite having some accessibility issues.
 As one of the foremost natural wonders in the UK mother nature has undoubtedly imposed some accessibility concerns in this area that even technology has struggled to overcome.
 Despite these challenges, however, the Giant’s causeway makes our list for its spectacular views and even more spectacular efforts to make them accessible to all where possible.

 There is mobility parking and a wheelchair friendly shuttle bus to the site, plus a fully accessible visitor centre with ramp and toilet.
 As well as standard accessible toilets, you’ll also find a state of the art Changing Places facility that offers a hoist.
 There is an accessible trail but this is undoubtedly an attraction that will require wheelchair users and others with mobility concerns to have some assistance thanks to some uneven and steep terrain.

 The interactive exhibition itself offers an outdoor audio guide that is designed specifically for visually impaired visitors as well as ‘interpretation areas’.
 For anyone with hearing loss, the revamped visitor centre includes various aids such as an induction loop at the reception desk.

 Image Source: The National Trust

-All of our attractions have a dedicated section on their website with accessibility information and contact details to find out more or book any of their advanced services, plus there are plenty of resources such as Age UK and Open Britain that can help you find and plan accessible trips.
+All of our attractions have a dedicated section on their website with accessibility information and contact details to find out more or book any of their advanced services, plus there are plenty of resources such as Age UK that can help you find and plan accessible trips.

 If you are planning to get out and about this summer, why not take our ultra-light carbon fibre ramp with you.
 With a horizontal fold design and weights starting from just over 2kg, this is the world’s lightest wheelchair ramp and easy to transport or store to make every trip more accessible.